Pioneer Drum and Bugle Corps: History

 On May 17, 2019, Pioneer announced that it will be hosting a weekend-only performance corps.
 The performance corps was started to be a foundation for Pioneer's plans to compete in WGI.

-Sponsorship

-Pioneer Drum & Bugle Corps & Color Guard, Inc. is a 501 (c)(3) musical organization.
-The organization is under the direction of executive director, Bobby Bonslater and an interim Board of Advisors.
-Bobby Bonslater continues to struggle in several aspects to keep the corps running.
-Numerous unsuccessful seasons and a reputation with DCI and DCA have led to the fall of his career.
-However, the interim board of directors does not have the legal authority to remove current Board members, or make legal decisions on behalf of the corps without permission of the existing Board of Directors.

 Winter ensembles

 On October 28, 2019, Pioneer announced that they will be hosting three different winter ensembles, which will all compete in the Winter Guard International circuit.
 These ensembles consist of a percussion ensemble, winds ensemble, and color guard ensemble.
 These winter ensembles will have show themes that stray away from being Irish, as a way for the organization to rebrand itself.
 The percussion ensemble will continue to field a cymbal line, as long as there are still interest and membership.